Your shopping cart is empty.

 Or we can also do our best to repair the image:

-Scans are made at 300ppi at the output size you require.
+Scans are made to produce a file that is 300ppi at the output size you require.

 Any artwork, clean up or restoration services will be in addition to the scanning charge.